hmc-cs111-spring2016/project-ideas/no-computer.md

 ### Domain
 _Describe the project's domain in five words._

-Violin learning made more bearable
+Violin is a hard instrument

 ### Interface (syntax)
 _How might the user interact with the language?
 What does programming look